2013 population: 672

 It was the administrative hub of Wallace county (western Southland) for a century. Ōtautau began as a wagon stop on the Riverton–Wakatipu gold diggings route, in the 1860s and 1870s.
 Sawmills once processed timber from the Longwood Range, and the township has long served the local farms.
 The saleyards once handled tens of thousands of sheep annually, but were closed in the 1990s.

 Lying 82 km north-west of Invercargill, Nightcaps unfurls along the foothills that mark the north-western perimeter of the Southland Plains.
 The settlement developed from 1880 to exploit the massive coal field – a wide band running across Northern Southland.

 Nightcaps was a tightly knit ‘company town’ with a strong miners’ union.
 The Nightcaps Coal Company built its own railway and produced some 1.8 million tonnes of coal, mostly low-grade lignite (or ‘brown coal’), from underground mines.
 It operated for over 40 years before the mines were exhausted and miners shifted to nearby Ōhai.
-In the early 2000s some opencast mining is carried out.
+In the 2010s some opencast mining is carried out.

 Settlement 8 km north-west of Nightcaps. Ōhai developed in the 1920s as a coal-mining settlement, replacing Nightcaps.
 Many of the immigrant miners were ‘Geordies’, from north-east England.
 Underground mining was replaced by opencast mining in 2003, and mining was cut back further after the loss of a major contract from 2008.